suprathermal/ACH-Grounding/README.md

 This inherits from the Analysis of Competitive Hypotheses (ACH, https://en.wikipedia.org/wiki/Analysis_of_competing_hypotheses) approach.

-The benefits of this arrangement are:
+The benefits of this arrangement include:
 - Stability against some fraction of rogue/wrong observations
 - Stability against confirmation bias
-- Guarantee of cross-referencing *each* piece of knowledge against *each* hypothesis, effectively "interrogating" all situational knowledge out of the LLM.
+- Cross-referencing of *each* piece of knowledge against *each* hypothesis, effectively "interrogating" all situational knowledge out of the LLM.
 - Easy adoption of external evidence or hypotheses as further grounding constraints.

-2. LLMs only fill out the matrix, but the analysis of it is done via "classic" algorithms.
+*Second*, LLMs only fill out the matrix, but the analysis of it is done via "classic" algorithms.

-It is proven (e.g. https://arxiv.org/abs/2401.11817, https://arxiv.org/pdf/2508.01781) that LLMs hallucinations on many practically important but combinatorially complex problems are inevitable and could not be arbitrarily reduced.
-Depending on the degree of assurance needed, analysis of the ACH matrix above may require high combinatorial complexity.
-Thus, for reliable and repeatable answers that last leg of analysis is done by the "classic" code.
+It is known (e.g. https://arxiv.org/abs/2401.11817, https://arxiv.org/pdf/2508.01781) that LLMs hallucinations on certain combinatorially complex yet practically important problems are inevitable and could not be arbitrarily reduced.
+Analysis of the ACH matrix above may require high combinatorial complexity.
+Thus, for reliable and repeatable answers that last leg of the analysis is done by the "classic" code.

 ## Output

 The primary output of the evaluation system is likelihood scores of being true for each hypothesis.
-It is printed to the screen and saved as a .csv file to time-stamped folder in the Out\ folder.
+It is printed to the screen and saved as a .csv file to time-stamped folder in the in "Out/YYYY-MM-DD_HH-MM-SS/" folder.

-Additionally, multiple intermediate outputs, including the statistical analysis of tokens costs, are saved to that folder.
+Additionally, some intermediate outputs, including the statistical analysis of tokens costs, are saved to that folder, too.

 ## Process

-The system works as follows (all inputs and options are controlled via a single config file):
+The system operates through the following steps (all inputs and options are controlled via a single config file):
-- Take pre-existing set of hypotheses and evidence from a user
+- Take pre-existing set of hypotheses and evidence from a user.
-- Estimates dollar cost of API call before execution, ask to approve if the estimate is greater than $1
+- Estimate approximate dollar cost of API call before execution, and ask for approval if the estimate exceeds $1.00
 - (Optionally) generate new hypotheses about a given question/event
-- Collect and generate supporting and contradicting evidence
+- (Optionally) collect and generate supporting and contradicting evidence
 - Cross-validate each hypothesis against each evidence to build a support matrix
 - Perform statistical analysis of the results